Looking at Our Industry with Different Eyes

-In the midst of this corona virus pandemic, I’ve spent the past several months reviewing my own business models — for both my gift business website and for my information website (GiftBasketNetwork.com and Shopcreativegifts.com).
+In the midst of this corona virus pandemic, I’ve spent the past several months reviewing my own business models — for both my gift business website and for my gift basket information website .

 The model for my gift business is an e-commerce sales funnel with gifts and gift baskets as the product.

-The model for the information website and for the GiftBasketNetworkINSIDER magazine is and will continue to be helping people in the gift and gift basket industry CREATE AND GROW A PROFITABLE BUSINESS.
+The model for the information website as well as the Facebook Group is and will continue to be helping people in the gift and gift basket industry CREATE AND GROW A PROFITABLE BUSINESS.
 Sure, we’ll continue to show designs and include design related articles.
-After all, pictures make a magazine easier to read and we all like pretty designs.
-But even though we’ve received some flack about it through the years, designs have never been the primary focus.

 If you look back through old issues of both of the former magazines — Rave Reviews and Gift Basket Review — you’ll find page after page of photos of gorgeous designs.
 More designs than articles.
 More design related articles than making a business profitable ones.